-impact.com Storefronts and CreatorCommerce both give creators a curated shopping page — but they put that page in different places. impact.com Storefronts are hosted on a dedicated creator-commerce domain and connect to impact.com's performance-attribution layer.
-CreatorCommerce builds co-branded creator storefronts as native pages on the brand's own Shopify domain, where curation, cart, and checkout all happen in one place.
-The two aren't strictly either/or — CreatorCommerce integrates with impact.com — but if you're choosing where the shopping experience should live, this is the decision.
+impact.com Storefronts and CreatorCommerce both give creators a curated shopping page — but one builds that page on a domain you don't own, and the other builds it into the store you do. impact.com Storefronts are hosted on a separate, dedicated storefront domain and feed impact.com's performance-attribution layer.
+CreatorCommerce builds co-branded creator storefronts as native pages on the brand's own Shopify domain, where curation, cart, and checkout all happen in one place — no second site, no hand-off.
+For a Shopify brand, that one architectural choice decides who owns the traffic, the conversion, and the search equity your creators generate.

 How impact.com Storefronts and CreatorCommerce differ